devgateway/oc-explorer/README.md

-# Open Contracting Vietnam
+# Open Contracting Vietnam (OCVN)

+## Presentation

 [![Build Status](https://travis-ci.org/devgateway/ocvn.svg?branch=develop)](https://travis-ci.org/devgateway/ocvn)

+OCVN is a project that allows importing the Vietnam public procurement data, available in the common MS Excel format, into a native [Open Contracting Data Standard (OCDS)](http://standard.open-contracting.org/) NoSQL storage, andt then run visual data analytics (display a _live_ dashboard with charts, maps and data tables as well as custom comparison charts).
+Since the data is natively stored in OCDS, it can be readily exported in this format without any transformation required, and with great throughtput.

+The project uses the following technologies
+- [Spring Framework](https://projects.spring.io/spring-framework/) - for security, service oriented architecture and REST API.
+- [JPA persistenece](http://hibernate.org/orm/) for temporarily storing and organizing the MS Excel Files containin the raw data.
+- [MongoDB](https://www.mongodb.org/) - as the native OCDS NoSQL datastore.
+We have implemented the whole OCDS 1.0 standard schema and all data used in analytics/maps as well as raw OCDS export is stored directly into this format in MongoDB.
+- [Apache Wicket](http://wicket.apache.org/) - for the admin interface that runs the upload/import process of raw data
+- [React](https://facebook.github.io/react/) - for integrating the dashboards/map technologies
+- [Plot.ly](https://plot.ly/) - as the chart library
+- [Leaflet](http://leafletjs.com/) - as the mapping library

+## Architecure

 This is a mavenized multi-module project.
+It is built on the open source [dg-toolkit](https://github.com/devgateway/dg-toolkit) architecture.
 Each module can be started independently of the rest.
 All modules are based on [Spring Boot](http://projects.spring.io/spring-boot/) templates.
-Modules currently present:

-# Modules
+### Modules

 - [persistence](https://github.com/devgateway/ocvn/tree/master/persistence) - this is a module responsible with [JPA 2.0](https://en.wikipedia.org/wiki/Java_Persistence_API) data persistence.
 It is also provides [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) services on top of the existing entities.